UWPCE-PythonCert/PythonCertDevel/_sources/exercises/html_renderer.rst.txt

 If the *is* phrase makes sense, then subclassing makes sense.
 If the *uses* phrase makes sense, *then* you want to subclass.

+So no -- you don't want ``Element`` to subclass from list.

-It should have a ``render(file_out, ind = "")`` method that renders the tag and the strings in the content.
+It should have a ``render(file_out, cur_ind = "")`` method that renders the tag and the strings in the content.

 ``file_out`` could be any open, writable file-like object ( i.e. have a ``write()`` method ).
 This is what you get from the ``open()`` function -- but there are other kinds of file-like objects.
 The html will be rendered to this file.

-``ind`` is a string with the indentation level in it: the amount that the tag should be indented for pretty printing.
+``cur_ind`` is a string with the current level of indentation in it: the amount that the entire tag should be indented for pretty printing.

- - This is a little tricky: ``ind`` will be the amount that this element should be indented already.
+ - This is a little tricky: ``cur_ind`` will be the amount that this element should be indented already.
 It will be from zero (an empty string) to a lot of spaces, depending on how deep it is in the tree.
 You could use an integer for the number of spaces to indent -- or keep it simple and simply use a string with 2, or 4 or ?? spaces in it.

 The amount of each level of indentation should be set by the class attribute: ``indent``